 Collier County 2070

 The RLSA could be home to as many as 360,000 people and, as shown in 1000 Friends’ Florida 2070 report, the area is highly vulnerable to sprawl and excessive water consumption.
-The maps (to be inserted soon), derived from the report, show development (in red) in Collier County in 2010, and project development by 2070 if the county’s population grows to the extent projected by the University of Florida’s Bureau of Business and Economic Research, and development remains at its current density in the county.
-The maps also show water consumption in the county in 2010 (increasing in intensity from blue to red to black) and in 2070 under the current development trajectory.
+The maps, derived from the report, show development (in red) in Collier County in 2010, and project development by 2070 if the county’s population grows to the extent projected by the University of Florida’s Bureau of Business and Economic Research, and development remains at its current density in the county.

 To ensure protection of this important region, it is important that commissioners adopt policies that will restore the original RLSA intent of protecting the region’s natural lands, waters and wildlife.